google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 ---

-# Journal: Describe a Time When...
+# Warm-up: Describe a Time When...

 … you received feedback from someone on how to improve at something, and it felt good.